dtbaker/envato-scraper/README.md

 ==============

-This simple PHP class scrapes the users items pages, caches them locally, and then processes them using simple regex to pull out all the users items into a nice PHP array.
+This simple PHP class scrapes the CSV statment down from Envato.

 Example Usage: